pdjr-signalk/pdjr-skplugin-devantech/README.md

   </dd>
 </dl>

-Steps (2) will ensure that an event notification message is sent to the plugin immediately a switch input or relay output on the DS device changes state.
+Together thse steps ensure that an event notification message is sent to the plugin immediately a switch input or relay output on the DS device changes state.

-Steps (3) and (4) toggle virtual relay R32 every five seconds ensuring a regular 'heartbeat' status update.
+Virtual relay R32 undergoes a state change every five seconds ensuring a regular 'heartbeat' status update.

 ### Plugin configuration